markabrahams/node-net-snmp/README.md

 `Counter64` cannot be supported in the same way as other integer types, instead [Node.js][nodejs] `Buffer` objects are used.
 Users are responsible for producing (i.e. for `set()` requests) and consuming (i.e. the varbinds passed to callback functions) `Buffer` objects.
-That is, this module does no work with 64 bit integers, it simply treats them as opaque `Buffer` objects.
+That is, this module does not work with 64 bit integers, it simply treats them as opaque `Buffer` objects.

 Dotted decimal strings are used for the values of varbinds with type `OID`,